gw19/eleganttips.css/README.md

   </span>
 </div>
 ```
-it will show you the message "Here you are!" on the top of the `div`.
+it will show you the message "Here you are!" on the top of the `<button>`.

 ![example_readme_usage1](examples/en-us/img/example_readme_usage1.png)